/

 This remains the single biggest reason the score is not higher.

-Fios is available to a meaningful number of homes and businesses, but the real issue is that it still is not the kind of service that a random U.S. household can assume they will be able to buy.
-That makes it feel more like a strong regional premium product than a universal one.
+Fios is available to a meaningful number of homes and businesses, but it is still not the kind of service a random U.S. household can assume they will be able to buy.
+It remains more of a strong regional premium product than a universal fiber option.

 So the availability score stays grounded.
-The service deserves praise for quality, but the review still has to reflect the limits of the footprint.
+The service deserves praise for quality, but the review has to reflect the limits of the footprint and the need for address-level checking.

 Best fit: Homes in the Mid-Atlantic and New England that want a premium true-fiber connection